datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 You have been put in the `dental` repository, and `data/northern.csv` has been added to the staging area.
-Use `git diff` with with `-r` and an argument to see how files differ from the last saved revision.
+Use `git diff` with `-r` and an argument to see how files differ from the last saved revision.

 *** =hint1

+Remember that `HEAD` refers to the most recent saved version.

 *** =sample_code1
 ```{shell}